jbosstools/jbosstools-devdoc/building/target_platforms/target_platforms_for_consumers.md

 git checkout 4.30.x
 ```

-Then import the `jbosstools/multiple` project into Eclipse, double-click on _multiple.target_ and click _Set as target platform_ in the target platform editor. **Beware**, this is a ~1 hour operation blocking your IDE.
+Then import the `jbosstools/multiple` project into Eclipse.
+When done, go to _Preference/Plug-in Development/Target Platforms_, select the recent _multiple.target_ and click _Apply_ (or _Reload_ in case of updates only). **Beware**, this is a long operation (can take between a few minutes and 1 hour depending on your connection) blocking your IDE.

 ### In Maven build